Hiking Suilven – the most epic mountain in Scotland

 – Cooking equipment – we use a jetboil

-– Food – we eat camping meals like Real Turmat and Wayfayrer
+– Expedition food – we eat camping meals like Real Turmat and Wayfayrer

-– Satellite device – this is essential for your safety as there is very limited signal along the way.
+– Satellite communicator – this is essential for your safety as there is very limited signal along the way.
 We use a Garmin inReach Explorer+

 – Toilet essentials – toilet paper, trowel and hand sanitiser